geoffb/www-geoffblair-com/htdocs/blog/shining-force-portraits.md

 Overall I'm pretty happy with the style and results.
 However, drawing eyes seems to be an area for improvement.

 I had intended to complete the entire set, but motivation lacks and life happens!
-Regardless, I wanted to get them off [Twitter](https://twitter.com/geoffblair/media) and into a more permanent home.

 Maybe I'll finish them one day.